-I went to the Maker’s Faire last weekend, and I attended the talk by Adam Savage, of Mythbusters.
+Some time ago, I went to the Makers Faire and I attended a talk by Adam Savage, of Mythbusters.
 He was wearing his Indiana Jones hat, and he told a story about the man who made it.
 The man, Marc Kitter, was obsessed with the hat from Raiders of the Lost Ark.
 He researched it endlessly, learning that it was different from the hat in the next two films.
 He wanted one exactly like it, so he learned millinery, and made it himself.
 This lead to a business of making hats.
 He became so good, the producers of Indiana Jones and the Kingdom of the Crystal Skull came to him for new hats for the movie.
 Artists begin by copying.

 I think all comic artists start off emulating their heroes.
 Some become accomplished artists and still create new works based on the characters they love.
 Fan art is huge now.
 I recently read an online article on how the producers of the TV series Adventure Time used fan art ideas to produce an entire episode.